Rebekah Vardy thanks firefighters after blaze destroys home gym

-The fire is thought to have been started by an electrical fault.
+Fire at her home is thought to have been started by an electrical fault

 Rebekah Vardy has thanked firefighters after a blaze reportedly destroyed the home gym in the grounds of her Lincolnshire mansion.

-The wife of Leicester City footballer Jamie Vardy posted a picture on Instagram of two of her children smiling at the camera having climbed inside a fire engine as she praised the “brilliant Lincolnshire Fire and Rescue Service”.
+On Friday (20 January), the wife of Leicester City footballer Jamie Vardy posted a picture of two of her children smiling at the camera having climbed inside a fire engine as she praised the “brilliant Lincolnshire Fire and Rescue Service”.

 She wrote: “Every cloud and all that.
 Thankfully no one was hurt….
 Buildings and contents are replaceable and the kiddies enjoyed the fire engines.
 Thank you for being so brilliant @lincolnshirefirerescue.”